Accessibility & Accommodations

 Each semester of enrollment, the student will be responsible for:

-• Giving a copy of their schedule to the Office of Accessibility Services prior to the semester; and
+• Giving a copy of their class, quiz, and exam schedule to the Office of Accessibility Services prior to the start of every semester to reserve test proctoring space and personnel; and

 • Picking up, completing and returning paperwork within two weeks after the beginning of the semester.

-The Disability Services Handbook contains all the policies and procedures pertaining to Accessibility Services at Southern State.
-Students are encouraged to review this handbook at their earliest convenience.
+The Accessibility Services webpage contains all the policies and procedures pertaining to Accessibility Services at Southern State.
+Students are encouraged to review this webpage at their earliest convenience.

 Religious Accommodations